MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ## Check that your Office 365 plan supports shared computer activation

-To use shared computer activation, you must have an Office 365 plan that includes Microsoft 365 Apps.
+To use shared computer activation, you must have an Office 365 (or Microsoft 365) plan that includes Microsoft 365 Apps and that supports shared computer activation.

 > [!NOTE]
 > You also can use shared computer activation with Visio Online Plan 2 (previously named Visio Pro for Office 365) or Project Online Desktop Client.
 You just need a subscription plan that includes those products.